cliffordwilliam/linkspace-be/api-response-standard.md

 # API Response Standard

-This document outlines the standardized structure for all API responses in CRUD operations, using consistent `data` and `meta` fields to ensure clarity and extensibility.
+This document outlines the standardized structure for all API responses in CRUD operations, using consistent `success`, `data`, `meta`, and `error` fields to ensure clarity, extensibility, and predictability.

-## Response Format
+---

-All responses follow this general structure:
+## 1️⃣ General Response Format

 ```json
 {